willdickson/dual_led_array/README.md

 # dual_led_array
-PCB with dual array of IR and 628nm crimson leds.
+PCB with dual arrays of IR and 628nm crimson leds.
+Arrays are 10x10 and 9x9 respectively.

 * [Bill-of-materials](BOM.txt)